aws-solutions-library-samples/guidance-for-multi-modal-data-analysis-with-aws-health-and-ml-services/preprocess-multimodal-data/README.md

 ### Create a SageMaker domain

-You can skip this step and if you already have a SageMaker domain setup.
+You can skip this step if you already have a SageMaker domain setup and move on to provide the necessary persmissions.

 1. Go to the **Amazon SageMaker Console**
 2. Select **Admin configurations** on the left and then **Domains**.